 - You have spent time with a person who has active TB.

-- You have the symptoms of TB: coughing for more than two weeks, pain in the chest, coughing of blood, and fatigue.
+- You have the symptoms of TB: coughing for more than two weeks, pain in the chest, coughing up blood, loss of appetite, weight loss and fatigue.

 - You have a chronic disease such as diabetes, or another condition that weakens the immune system.

-- You have lived in a foreign country where TB is common.
+- You have lived in or visited a foreign country where TB is common.

 - You have lived or worked in a place where TB is common: migrant farm camps, prisons, homeless shelters or other crowded places where disease can spread.